 That leads us to, “Who is it for?”
 Broadly speaking, RPG’s are going to be for people who want to have those experiences they don’t get to have in their everyday lives.
 They want to be a hero, a homicidal transient wizard, the pilot of a space freighter, a cybernetic hit man, a vampire grasping to their last shred of humanity, or any of hundreds of other personalities.
-It is an interesting experience to put yourself into the role of a star-ship science officer and try to figure out how to communicate with the alien who keeps eating your security team.
+It is fun to play the role of a star-ship science officer attempting to communicate with the alien who keeps eating your security team.
 When you can do that with your friends, even better.

 Tabletop RPG’s are for people who enjoy the experience of playing the role of a being in a situation unlike their own everyday life.

 We have the what and the who.
 Tabletop role-playing games are for people who want to play the role of a fictional character for the purposes of social interaction, entertainment and sometimes education.
 This, I think, tells us a lot about what RPG’s are.

 Recently, I took an online workshop about storytelling for marketing.
 The course material defined story as follows, Characters- In a situation- Making choices.
 Red Riding Hood (character) is walking through the woods (situation) and talks to a stranger (makes a choice).

 You might, think to yourself, “Self, he’s just defined what happens in an RPG!
 RPG’s are stories after all, ya jerk!”
 Not so fast.
 My definition of a role-playing game is similar but slightly different.